The argument in favor of low-cost index funds is simple: Active funds cost more and are less likely to live up to their promises.

 “With the capital gains tax rate potentially changing, that could put an even bigger emphasis on favoring ETFs to make up a portfolio,” Gordon explains.

-Things to Consider if Buying an Index Fund
+Things to Consider When Buying an Index Fund

 Diversification.
 Index funds allow you to automatically diversify your investments.
-Owning one or more index funds of different asset classes helps manage your risk exposure.
+Owning index funds of different asset classes helps manage your risk exposure.

 Gordon says diversification is one of the key benefits of ETFs that offer “easy and liquid access” to the market.
 “Investors get the benefit of buying and selling into hundreds of stocks or bonds within one ticker,” he says.